How do Employee Resource Groups (ERGs) become more than just a “nice to have”? By impacting and influencing company goals and the bottom line.

 I recently attended the Diversity Woman’s Business Leadership conference where one of the speakers referenced a bid they actually lost because they had no diversity and inclusion programs at their company.
-It mattered to the client that they were working with a company who valued their employees and were offering them this type of programming.
+It mattered to the client that they were working with a company that valued their employees and was offering them this type of programming.

-Having strategic ERG’s can make a significant impact to the bottom line.
+Having strategic ERGs can make a significant impact on the bottom line.

 Here are some ideas:

 Invite your clients to participate in some of the programming – I worked with a law firm in Atlanta where the female partners invited their female clients to a workshop.
 We had 80 women in the room.
-They loved the content and more importantly they loved that the law firm was giving them value added benefit for being a client AND it validated their choice in choosing this firm because they invest in their women.
+They loved the content and more importantly, they loved that the law firm was giving them value-added benefits for being a client AND it validated their choice in choosing this firm because they invest in their women.

 Offer one of your clients to come in and present to your ERG as a subject matter expert – Have your ERG put together an opportunity for one of your clients to present their product/program to some of their potential prospects.